Portland Winterhawks

 What's the Arena Like?

 Hockey arenas don't exactly get a lot of respect from architecture critics.
-While they are often the largest indoor public building in any city, their architecture tends to be utilitarian, and for the most part, they aren't the kind of buildings that get glowing reviews in architectural journals.
+While arenas are often the largest indoor public building in any city, their architecture tends to be utilitarian, and for the most part, they aren't the kind of places that get glowing reviews in architectural journals.

 Future Developments